JASON0916/wiki_terminal/README.md

 ====
     This will enable you wiki in the terminal.
 ## Install:
-you can install it by
+you can install it by:
     `python install setup.py`
+or simply:
+    `pip install wiki_terminal`
 ## Help:
 * `wiki -h(--help)`for help